Melody Thornton: 2003–2010: The Pussycat Dolls

-2017–present: Television appearances, stage work, and Lioness Eyes
+2011–present: Solo music, television, and stage work

+Since her departure from the group, Thornton has remained an independent artist.
+In June 2011 she participated in the second series of Popstar to Operastar, a British television programme in which pop stars were trained to sing opera; she was eliminated in the third week.
+The same month she released her debut single "Sweet Vendeta" which preceded the release of her debut mixtape, P.O.Y.B.L (Piss On Your Black List), the following year.
+It contains ten tracks which consist of five covers and four songs solely written by Thornton.
+In 2013 she collaborated with Bizzy Crook, LL Cool J, and Prince Kay One for their respective albums released that year.

 In 2017, Thornton returned to British television by appearing on the second series of Celebs Go Dating and Celebrity Island with Bear Grylls.
 She then landed the lead role of Rachel Marron in the musical The Bodyguard, which toured in China for several months.
-In 2019, Thornton was eliminated on the eight week and placed fifth on the eleventh series of Dancing on Ice.
+In 2019, Thornton was eliminated on the eight-week and placed fifth on the eleventh series of Dancing on Ice.
 This was followed with stage roles on Rip It Up – The 70s, a show inspired by music of the 70s and played the part of Cinderella in the New Wimbledon Theatre production of the family pantomime, Cinderella.

-Thornton opted out to join the November 2019 reunion of the Pussycat Dolls in order to focus on her solo endeavors.
+Thornton opted out of joining the November reunion of the Pussycat Dolls in order to focus on her solo endeavors.
 She collaborated with UK DJ producer Harrison on the dance track "Freak Like Me" and released her first solo track in seven years, "Love Will Return".
 A ballad that is a nod to her heritage and serves as the lead single for her debut EP, Lioness Eyes.
 The EP, which includes seven songs was released on August 7.

-In 2022, Thornton competed and won the fourth season of the Australian version of The Masked Singer as "Mirrorball".
-She will reprise the role of Rachel Marron in the 2023 UK and Ireland production of the musical The Bodyguard.
+In 2022, Thornton competed and won the fourth season of the Australian version of The Masked Singer as "Mirrorball", and the following year reprised her role as Rachel Marron in the 2023 UK and Ireland production of the musical The Bodyguard.
+In February 2024, Thornton participated in the fifth series of The Masked Singer UK as the character "Maypole".
+She was eliminated and unmasked in the sixth episode.

 Artistry and musical style

-Thornton was inspired to sing after her father's favorite artists, BB King, Aretha Franklin, and The Jacksons.
+Thornton was inspired to sing after her father's favorite artists, B. B. King, Aretha Franklin, and The Jacksons.
 In another interview, she named Mariah Carey as a vocal inspiration.
-Her vocals were likened to Christina Aguilera's.
+Her vocals were likened to Christina Aguilera's, who also influenced Thornton's career, as the singer noted: "[She] inspired me to follow my dreams, [...] she changed my life".